 It’s interesting to see black people of any nationality here, hanging out with the locals, and speaking Chinese.
-There are a lot of students that travelled to China to study in college, and even in International Baccalaureate schools.
+There are a lot of students that traveled to China to study in college and IB schools

 However, China is very Chinese.
 By that, I mean that there are still many, many more Chinese people in the country than there are black people.
 Black people are like a raindrop in a vast ocean of Chinese people.
 So yes, there are lots of black people here, but depending on where you are in the country, you may be hard pressed to find any.